Founder and Managing Trustee, Overman Foundation.

 Born on 13th October 1984 to Jayanta Banerji and Sanghamitra Banerjee, eminent film actress of Bengali Cinema, Anurag received his early education from The Future Foundation School, Kolkata.
 His association with the Sri Aurobindo Ashram started from 1999 when, as a young boy of fifteen, he visited Pondicherry.
 A B.Com graduate from Calcutta University with Honours in Accountancy and Finance, he obtained a diploma in Business Administration which was followed by another diploma in Business Management and an M.B.A. degree from ICFAI University, Dehradun, with specialization in Human Resource Management.

-At the age of twenty-five on 29 March 2010, Anurag established Overman Foundation, a non-profit organization which runs India’s only online research centre dedicated to the mission of Sri Aurobindo and the Mother and the ‘Auro-Ratna Awards’.
+At the age of twenty-five on 29 March 2010, Anurag established Overman Foundation, a non-profit organization which runs India’s leading research institute dedicated to the ideals of Sri Aurobindo and the Mother.

 Overman Foundation has published the following books penned and edited by Anurag: The Alipore Bomb Trial Judgment (2010), Sri Aurobindo: His Political Life and Activities (2010), Sri Aurobindo on Ethics (2011), Ananya Nishikanto (2011), Sujata Nahar: Loving Homage (2011), Sri Aurobindo and Rabindranath Tagore (2011), The Mother: The Birth and Growth of a Flame (2012), The Alipore Bomb Trial: Selected Documents (2012), Sri Aurobindo’s Integral Vision of Life (2012) and Sri Aurobindo As We Saw Him (2013).